 –Firewood: A firewood vendor usually indicates that the park itself sells firewood at some facility on the campgrounds.
 A simple “Firewood” listing means there is a campground host you can purchase firewood from.
 You will need to be able to pay in cash in both instances.
 If neither of these are listed, plan on purchasing firewood at a supermarket or gas station once you get close to the campground.
 Remember, do not bring firewood from home!
 It is very harmful to the ecosystem.

 –Camp Store or Ranger Station: This means there is basically a mini-mart within a short distance from where you will be camping.
 Prices will be higher, but if you’re a novice camper, it can be super convenient to just be able to drive over to the ranger station and pick up something you forgot.
-Ladies – this is a great place for any emergency female products you may need.
-Sorry guys, I had to mention it.
+Ladies – this is a great place for any emergency tampons or other ~feminine hygiene~ products you need in a pinch.

 Not having a store or ranger station is not a dealbreaker, however.
 You’re probably close enough to some semblance of civilization (or at least you should be for your first time out) that it’s easy enough to go grab something.

 –Campfire Ring: Basically, a fire pit.
-Every basic campsite usually has a fire pit or designated area to make a fire.
-Some have grates over the fire pit, some do not.
+Every basic campsite usually has a fire ring or designated area to make a fire.
+Some have grates to cook things on, some don’t.
 Bank on there not being much of a grate to set food on and buy one of these handy dandy skewers.
 You’ll need it for s’mores anyways.